cognate-lang/cognate-lang.github.io/content/learn.md

 ## A brief introduction to the language

-## Install
+## Setup

-First install `CognaC` the Cognate Compiler from here using the provided instructions.
-Currently `CognaC` will run on recent Linux or Mac systems.
-Windows users can install it onto the Windows Subsystem for Linux -- native Windows support is planned.
+First get hold of one of Cognate's implementations; installation and invocation instructions are on the respective pages.

+- [CognaC](https://github.com/cognate-lang/cognate) is the original compiler -- it performs type inference and produces efficient binaries.
+- [Cognate Playground](https://cognate-playground.hedy.dev/) (developed by [hedyhli](https://github.com/hedyhli)) runs Cognate programs in a web browser, requiring no installation.
+- [Cogni](https://github.com/dragoncoder047/cogni) (developed by [dragoncoder047](https://github.com/dragoncoder047)) interprets Cognate programs and is optimised to run on microcontrollers.

-Invoking `CognaC` is simple.
-If you have a file named `foo.cog` containing a Cognate program, it can be compiled into an executable named `foo` with the following command.
+If you're using `CognaC`, you can compile a Cognate file named `foo.cog` into an executable named `foo` with the following command.
 ```
 cognac foo.cog
 ```

 To compile a debug executable, which will run slower but give a nice backtrace if there's an error, you can use the `-debug` flag.

-Alternatively, you can use the interactive web playground [here](https://cognate-playground.hedy.dev/) which runs Cognate programs client-side in the browser.
-It also has intelligent syntax highlighting, code folding, and error reporting in the editor

 ## First Programs

 ```cognate
 Print "Hello world!";